Recommended Suction Flow Velocity for Boiling Fluids

 12 300 0.45 1.5

-Boiling liquids - due to the cavitation problem - may be extremely difficult to pump.
-If the pressure at any point within the pump falls below the vapor pressure of the liquid being pumped, vaporization or cavitation will occur.
-For example, water at 100oF (38oC) will boil or vaporize if exposed to a vacuum of 28-in Hg.
-The cavitation problem increases with higher temperatures.
+Boiling liquids - due to cavitation - may be extremely difficult to pump.
+If the pressure at any point within a pump falls below the vapor pressure of the liquid being pumped, vaporization or cavitation will occur.
+For example, water at 100 oF (38 oC) boils or vaporizes if exposed to a vacuum of 28 in Hg.
+The problem with cavitation increases with higher temperatures.

-More about boiling water or condensate pumping in steam systems can be read here:
+More about boiling water or condensate pumping in steam systems:

 .